Death-thekidd/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 A function that changes all lowercase letters of a string to uppercase.
 ## 6-cap_string.c
 A function that capitalizes all words of a string.
+## 7-leet.c
+A function that encodes a string into 1337.